markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You have an object in a Cloud Storage bucket that you want to share with an e ternal company.
+### You have an object in a Cloud Storage bucket that you want to share with an external company.
 The object contains sensitive data.
 You want access to the content to be removed after four hours.
-The e ternal company does not have a Google account to which you can grant specific user-based access privileges.
+The external company does not have a Google account to which you can grant specific user-based access privileges.
 You want to use the most secure method that requires the fewest steps.
 What should you do?

-- [ ] Create a signed URL with a four-hour e piration and share the URL with the company.
+- [ ] Create a signed URL with a four-hour expiration and share the URL with the company.
 - [ ] Set object access to 'public' and use object lifecycle management to remove the object after four hours.
 - [ ] Configure the storage bucket as a static website and furnish the object's URL to the company.
 Delete the object from the storage bucket after four hours.
-- [ ] Create a new Cloud Storage bucket specifically for the e ternal company to access.
+- [ ] Create a new Cloud Storage bucket specifically for the external company to access.
 Copy the object to that bucket.
 Delete the bucket after four hours have passed.

 **[⬆ Back to Top](#table-of-contents)**